jostrm/azure-enterprise-scale-ml/documentation/v2/10-19/12-prerequisites-setup.md

 ## Step 6) Delegate User Access: Onboard a Microsoft EntraID user, with access to the Azure Devops created in step 1, and with OWNER permission on the Subscriptions created in Step 2,
 - **Purpose:** Efficiency.
 To be able to troubleshoot, manually login to Azure for `the AIFactory setup mentor`
 - **Role needed:** Microsoft EntraID administrator: Central IT / Cloud Team
-- **Mandatory:** No. But at least to be OWNER on the resource Groups that ESML AIFactory has created.
+- **Mandatory:** Yes.
+Very hard to debug, troubleshoot if no insights that permission is set correctly.
+Nedd to have read access in EntraID to see the servic principal and keyvault permissions.
+Someone needs to verify that the Azure Devops Service connection works, that service principal (SP) esml-common-bicep has Get, List, Set to seeding keyvault.
+That the SP is OWNER on the subscriptions.
 - **TODO**:
     1) Create user in Microsoft EntraID
         - [How-to guide](https://learn.microsoft.com/en-us/entra/fundamentals/how-to-create-delete-users) : Create user